Implicit theories of intelligence: Entity theory vs. incremental theory

 Carol Dweck identified two different mindsets regarding intelligence beliefs.
 The entity theory of intelligence refers to an individual's belief that abilities are fixed traits.
 For entity theorists, if perceived ability to perform a task is high, the perceived possibility for mastery is also high.
-In turn, if perceived ability is low, there is little perceived possibility of mastery, often regarded as an outlook of "learned helplessness" (Park & Kim, 2015).
+In turn, if perceived ability is low, there is little perceived possibility of mastery, often regarded as an outlook of "learned helplessness".
 However, the incremental theory of intelligence proposes that intelligence and ability are malleable traits which can be improved upon through effort and hard work.
 For incremental theorists, there is a perceived possibility of mastery even when initial ability to perform a task is low.
 Those who subscribe to this theory of intelligence "don't necessarily believe that anyone can become an Einstein or Mozart, but they do understand even Einstein and Mozart had to put in years of effort to become who they were".
 This possibility of mastery contributes in part to intrinsic motivation of individuals to perform a task, since there is perceived potential for success in the task.

 Individuals may fall on some spectrum between the two types of theories, and their views may change given different situations and training.
 By observing an individual's motivation and behavior towards achievement, an individual's general mindset regarding intelligence is revealed.
 About 40% of the general population believe the entity theory, 40% believe the incremental theory, and 20% do not fit well into either category.

 Performance level on a task is not always predetermined by an individual's mindset.
-Previous research on the subject has shown that when faced with failure on an initial task, those with an entity theory mindset will perform worse on subsequent tasks that measure the same ability than those with an incremental theory mindset (Park & Kim, 2015).
-However, a 2015 research study published in the Personality and Social Psychology Bulletin found that when the subsequent task measured a different ability, entity theorists performed better than incremental theorists.
-In certain situations, the incremental theorists studied were self-critical about the previous failure; these thoughts disrupted their performance on the subsequent task.
+Previous research on the subject has shown that when faced with failure on an initial task, those with an entity theory mindset will perform worse on subsequent tasks that measure the same ability than those with an incremental theory mindset.
+However, when the subsequent task measured a different ability, entity theorists performed better than incremental theorists.
+In certain situations, the incremental theorists' were self-critical about the previous failure; these thoughts disrupted their performance on the subsequent task.
 Incremental theorists' reactions to failure are traditionally seen as an "adaptive response", meaning they link the failure to insufficient effort and therefore search for ways to improve their performance.
-If there is no opportunity for improvement on the task, such as in the research study, thoughts of doubt about the failure affect future performance (Park & Kim, 2015).
+If there is no opportunity for improvement on the task, such as in the research study, thoughts of doubt about the failure affect future performance.